PostgreSQL Fundamentals

 pg_last_wal_replay_lsn() shows the last replayed LSN on a standby; useful for monitoring lag.

-What should teams check first when implementing LSN (Log Sequence Number)?
+What should teams check before relying on LSN (Log Sequence Number)?